SnowUI/resource-react/scripts/README.md

 1. **Monorepo mode** (when running from `snowui` monorepo):
    - Looks for `../resource-base` directory
-   - Uses local resource-core package
+   - Uses local resource-base package

 2. **Standalone mode** (when running from independent repository):
    - Looks for `node_modules/@snowui-design-system/resource-base`